reg-viz/storycap/README.md

-    -s, --static-dir <dir-names>  Directory where to load static files from -c, --config-dir [dir-name]   Directory where to load Storybook configurations from (Default ".storybook") -o, --output-dir [dir-name]   Directory where screenshot images are saved (Default "__screenshots__") --filter-kind [regexp]        Filter of kind with RegExp.
+    -s, --static-dir <dir-names>  Directory where to load static files from -c, --config-dir [dir-name]   Directory where to load Storybook configurations from (Default ".storybook") -o, --output-dir [dir-name]   Directory where screenshot images are saved (Default "__screenshots__") --parallel [number]           Number of Page Instances of Puppeteer to be activated when shooting screenshots (Default 4) --filter-kind [regexp]        Filter of kind with RegExp.
 (Example "Button$") --filter-story [regexp]       Filter of story with RegExp.
 (Example "^with\s.+$") --browser-timeout [number]    Timeout milliseconds when Puppeteer opens Storybook.
 (Default 30000)